Recommended by:

 Try Surfshark

-The new Surfshark Linux app comes with a graphical user interface.
-Connect to the fastest or nearest server, browse the server list, mark favorite servers and more without entering a single line into the terminal.
+The new Surfshark Linux app comes with a genuine graphical user interface.
+Connect to the fastest or nearest server, browse the server list, mark favorite servers, and more without entering a single line into the terminal.

-What’s more, you can seamlessly switch between OpenVPN (TCP or UDP) and WireGuard without the need to fiddle with any settings or config files.
+What’s more, you can seamlessly switch between OpenVPN (TCP or UDP) and WireGuard without the need to fiddle with any settings.

 Stay in charge of your traffic